Le-Tuan-Binh/ucademy/markdown/knowledge.md

 );
 ```

-You also can you many font variable in your `layout.tsx` by modify the body tag with many font variable in `className` tag.
+You also can use many font variable in your `layout.tsx` by modify the body tag with many font variable in `className` tag.

 ```js
 return (